doginono/SceneSAM/README.md

 ```

 ## Precomputed WSNSL Results on Replica
-Some generated meshes from the Replica Dataset are provided in the repository ready to be examined using for example meshlab.
+Some generated meshes from the Replica Dataset are provided in the repository ready to be examined.
+All of them can be found in the meshes folder.

 ```bash
 #cd to root if this directory